-This guidance has been partially updated by Peginterferon alfa and ribavirin for the treatment of chronic hepatitis C (NICE technology appraisal guidance 200) and Peginterferon alfa and ribavirin for treating chronic hepatitis C in children and young people (NICE technology appraisal guidance 300).
+This guidance has been partially updated by peginterferon alfa and ribavirin for the treatment of chronic hepatitis C and peginterferon alfa and ribavirin for treating chronic hepatitis C in children and young people.

 Peginterferon alfa and ribavirin are recommended as possible treatments for people with mild chronic hepatitis C if they are suitable for the person and are used in these ways.